 All University workers, including faculty, librarians, and non-unionized and unionized employees, have some responsibility for ensuring health and safety in the workplace.
 Workers will work safely and in compliance with the Occupational Health and Safety Act and its regulations, and University policies and procedures.
 Workers will report all unsafe and unhealthy conditions and practices in the workplace to their immediate supervisors so that they may be promptly remedied.

 Contractors, tenants and visitors at the University will comply with all relevant legislation, as well as University of Toronto policies and procedures.

 The University is also committed to ensuring that health and safety is considered in all aspects of student life.
 Students are responsible for conducting themselves in a safe manner, and are required to comply with all relevant legislation, University policies and procedures.

 The University’s Framework on Off-Campus Safety addresses health and safety responsibilities for faculty, staff and students engaged in field research beyond their geographical boundaries of the University.

 Individuals who fail to meet their obligations concerning health and safety may, depending on the circumstances, face appropriate disciplinary action, up to and including discharge.

-The Vice-President Human Resources and Equity will provide quarterly reports on compliance with the Policy and its regulations and guidelines, as well as an annual report on health and safety.
+The Vice-President, People Strategy, Equity and Culture will provide quarterly reports on compliance with the Policy and its regulations and guidelines, as well as an annual report on health and safety.